MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal.md

         return result
     ```

+> [!NOTE]
+> The time required to run a circuit on the QPU depends on current queue times.
+You can view the average queue time for a target by selecting the **Providers** blade of your workspace.

 1. Submit the program to the PASQAL quantum provider.
 For example, you can submit the program to the PASQAL Emu-TN target.

     ```python